• Skip to content

 Occasionally, teething toddlers might get eruption cysts.
 These are small, fluid-filled bubbles that appear on the gums where the tooth is about to come through.
 They’re harmless and usually not painful.
 They usually go away on their own, so they don’t need treatment.
 But it’s always a good idea to see your dentist if you’re concerned.

-If you’re concerned about your child’s teething, you can try:
+If you’re concerned about your toddler’s teething, you could try these tips:

-• giving your child something to bite on, like a toothbrush, dummy or cold but not frozen teething ring
+• Give your toddler something to bite on, like a toothbrush, dummy or cold but not frozen teething ring.

-• offering your child mushier foods, which need less chewing
+• Offer your toddler mushier foods, which need less chewing.

-• giving your child something firm, like a sugar-free rusk, to suck on.
+• Give your toddler something firm, like a sugar-free rusk, to suck on.

 Teething gels aren’t usually recommended because they probably don’t help to ease pain.
-They can also have harmful side effects.
+Also, it also can be difficult to control teething gel doses, so they can have harmful side effects like poisoning.

-If your child isn’t well, it’s always best to take them to the GP or your child and family health nurse – especially if your child has a fever or diarrhoea or you’re worried about any other symptoms.
+If your toddler isn’t well, it’s always best to take them to the GP or your child and family health nurse – especially if your toddler has a fever or diarrhoea or you’re worried about any other symptoms.
 Teething might not be the problem.

 Supported By